TonyBurkun/Would_you_rather/README.md

     * "Unanswered questions" page contains questions that the user not answered to.
 By clicking vote buttons user and submit answer and the question is then moved to answered.

-* "Add" page contains a crude form that can be used to submit new questions.
+* "New Question" page contains a crude form that can be used to submit new questions.

-* "Leaderboard" contains information about how many questions has each user answered to.
+* "Leader Board" contains information about how many questions has each user answered to.

-* "Question/:id page" contains details about each question.
+* "Questions/:id page" contains details about each question.

 * Navigation can be found from the top left of each page.
 The username and logout button appear after the user has been logged in.